 Speech and Vocalizations

-Unlike parrots, White-Faced cockatiels can’t talk as well, but they learn how to mimic sounds and whistle.
-The male bird is a quick learner and starts making the whistling sounds first.
-Generally, male cockatiels are better whistlers and speakers compared to their counterparts.
+Unlike parrots, White-Faced Cockatiels can’t talk as well, but they learn how to mimic sounds and whistle.
+The male bird is a quick learner and starts making whistling sounds first.
+Generally, male cockatiels are better whistlers and speakers compared to their female counterparts.
 Therefore, you should pay attention to the female while training them.

 This species mimic sound from inside and outside the house, such as phones, alarm clocks, doorbells, and other birds.